zowe/docs-site/docs/user-guide/configure-data-sets-jobs-api.md

-# Configuring the Zowe APIs
+# Configuring APIs for Jobs and Datasets (Deprecated)

 Review the security considerations for Zowe APIs and learn how to prevent the Denial of Service (DoS) attacks.